danielmichaels/danielms/content/blog/01-rsync.md

 the exclusion we can explicitly include certain file, folders or patterns that fall inside the broader exclude.

+`-H`: Preserves hard links - very useful for back ups and snap shots as files that don't change are often hard linked to the original file.

 example:

     rsync -azvnP source_dir/ destination_dir/